 - Do your risk management work.
-Understand what exposures you have, where you have critical assets, processes, vendors etc; every organization has their own risk profile and each must organize their own mitigating actions around their individual risk profile and don’t ever stop doing this.
+Understand what exposures you have, where you have critical assets, processes, vendors, etc; every organization has its own risk profile and each must organize its own mitigating actions around its individual risk profile and don’t ever stop doing this.

 - Know and trust your people and understand their motivations and pain points;

-- See awareness-raising beyond a ‘tick the box’ compliance exercise; avoid boring “click, next” trainings; use role-plays, escape rooms, and gamification methods that allow you to ‘feel the pain’ of a cyber attack.
+- See awareness-raising beyond a ‘tick the box’ compliance exercise; avoid boring “click, next” training; use role-plays, escape rooms, and gamification methods that allow you to ‘feel the pain’ of a cyber attack.

 - Embrace the use of collective offensive and defensive capabilities whereby companies band together and join forces against cyber attackers.

-- Support the continued development and use of risk standards, scorings and minimum requirements set by industry bodies and Governments (for example in critical infrastructure).
+- Support the continued development and use of risk standards, scoring, and minimum requirements set by industry bodies and Governments (for example in critical infrastructure).
 These offer a map for companies, providing benchmarks in industries.
-In cyberattacks, organisations are fighting a common enemy across the world and in that regard companies should not see themselves as competitors.
+In cyberattacks, organizations are fighting a common enemy across the world, and in that regard, companies should not see themselves as competitors.